-Sierra Nevada MasterWorks Chorale is the only group in Northern Nevada to exclusively promote and educate about vocal music, exposing the public to this time-honored art form, keeping alive this lovely tradition for the community.
+Sierra Nevada Masterworks Chorale promotes and educates about vocal music, exposing the public to this time-honored art form, keeping alive this lovely tradition for the community.

-The Sierra Nevada MasterWorks Chorale has been performing vocal music in Northern Nevada for over thirty years.
-An integral part of Reno’s vibrant arts scene, the Chorale is the area’s primary choral organization, with an auditioned chorus of men and women, performing a variety of works from the Middle Ages to the 21st Century.
+The Sierra Nevada Masterworks Chorale has been performing vocal music in Northern Nevada for over thirty years.
+An integral part of Reno’s vibrant arts scene, the Chorale is one of the area’s most established amateur choral organizations with an auditioned chorus of men and women performing a variety of works.

 Why the Chorale Is Important